RochellyReyes/JS_HamburgerNavBar/README.md

-# music-hamburger-js
+# Animated Hamburger Nav Bar

-Using html, css, and js to create a hamber style nav bar.
+Using HTML, CSS, and JS to create a animated hamburger style navigation bar.

+### Download the zip file or clone the repo to view app.

+Using VS code, download the 'Live Server' extension.
+Then in the code editor ```Go Live``` to view project.
+Other code editor may require a different extension.